1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 `http://<ip-address>/Q`

-This function queries all command ids from the file *BSB\_lan\_defs.h* and sends those ones which aren't marked for the own type of controller as a query to the controller (type QUR, 0x06).
+This function queries all command ids from the file *BSB_lan_defs.h* and sends those ones which aren't marked for the own type of controller as a query to the controller (type QUR, 0x06).

 This already happens regularly within parameters for which only one command id is known and creates the already known "error 7" messages.
-As soon as more than one command id is known for a specific parameter, the first known command id still stays at \"DEV\_ALL\" and is still the standard command id for all controllers.
+As soon as more than one command id is known for a specific parameter, the first known command id still stays at "DEV_ALL" and is still the standard command id for all controllers.
 The new command id is then only approved for the new type of controller where that command id comes from.
 But: It's possible that this new command id also works with other controllers or that it's the 'regular' id.
 So the URL command /Q now checks all command ids which aren't approved for the own type of controller.
 By this it's often possible that 'new' parameters becoming available for the own controller.

 ***Note:***
 *Within this command, only queries occur - so no changes of any settings within the controller will be changed!*